CookingMeister/spring-ceiling-fan/README.md

 ## Testing

-Testing is done with JUnit Jupiter.
+Testing is done with JUnit Jupiter and Mockito.
 To run tests, run: `mvn test` or open in your IDE and click the test icon.

 ## Contributing